Percy Fender

 Percy George Herbert Fender (22 August 1892 – 15 June 1985) was an English cricketer who played 13 Tests for his country and was captain of Surrey between 1921 and 1931.
 An all-rounder, he was a middle-order batsman who bowled mainly leg spin, and completed the cricketer's double seven times.
-Noted as a belligerent batsman, in 1920 he hit the fastest recorded first-class century, reaching three figures in only 35 minutes, which remains a record as of 2021.
+Noted as a belligerent batsman, in 1920 he hit the fastest recorded first-class century, in terms of time rather than balls received, reaching three figures in only 35 minutes, which remains a record as of 2025.
 On the basis of his Surrey captaincy, contemporaries judged him the best captain in England.